-There are many tutorials and videos around that you show you how to use Wireshark for specific purposes.
-You should start on the main Wireshark website and move forward from there.
-You can find the official documentation and Wiki on that site.
+There are many tutorials and videos that show you how to use Wireshark for specific purposes.
+You should begin your search on the main Wireshark website and move forward from there.
+You can find the official documentation and Wiki on that site as well.

-Wireshark is a great network sniffer and analysis tool – however, in my opinion, it’s best used once you know what you are looking for.
-You aren’t going to use Wireshark to find a new problem.
-There is too much noise on the network.
-You need something like Varonis with Edge to make sense of the overall situation for you and point you to a threat to investigate, and then you use Wireshark to dig in deeper to understand exactly what is in the packets that are dangerous.
+Wireshark is a great network sniffer and analysis tool — however, it’s best used once you know what you’re looking for.
+You won’t be able to use Wireshark to discover a new problem because there is too much noise on the network.
+Varonis with Edge will help make sense of the overall situation and point you to a threat to investigate; you would then use Wireshark to dig deeper to understand the threat within the packet.

-For example, when Varonis Security Researchers discovered the norman cryptominer, they received an alert from Varonis pointing to suspicious network and file activity from several machines.
-During the analysis of the cryptominer, Varonis researchers used Wireshark to inspect network activities for some of the machines that were misbehaving.
-Wireshark showed the research team that a new cyptominer, norman, was actively communicating to command and control (C&C) servers using DuckDNS.
-The Varonis team was able to see all the IP addresses of the C&C servers the attackers used with Wireshark so the company could shut off communication and stopping the attack.
+A great example of this is when Varonis security researchers discovered the Norman crypto miner, they received an alert from several machines pointing to suspicious network and file activity.
+During the analysis of the crypto miner, Varonis researchers used Wireshark to inspect network activities for some of the machines that were misbehaving.
+Wireshark showed the research team that a new cryptominer, dubbed Norman, was actively communicating to command and control (C&C) servers using DuckDNS.
+The Varonis team could see all the IP addresses of the C&C servers the attackers used with Wireshark so the company could shut off communication, stopping the attack.

-To see the Varonis team in action, sign up for a Live Cyber Attack Demo.
-Pick any time that works for you!
+To see the Varonis team in action, sign up for a live Cyberattack demo.

 We've been keeping the world's most valuable data out of enemy hands since 2005 with our market-leading data security platform.How it works